PatrickTrentin88/fzn2omt/README.md

 minimization objectives, so the actual goal of a maximization problem is replaced with the minimization of the opposite target.
-When this happens, the value printed in the first line of the output is the opposite of the actual optimal value.
+When this happens, the value printed in the first line of the output is not the optimal value of the original objective function.

 ## Example #03: Solving with [z3](https://github.com/Z3Prover/z3)